pchunduri6/rag-demystified/blog.md

 ### Sub-query Generation

 The goal of the sub-question query engine is to take a complex question and break it down into a set of sub-questions that can be answered by a single data source and a retrieval method.
-For example, the question *"What is the city with the highest population?"* is broken down into five sub-questions, one for each city, of the form *"What is the population of {city}?".*
+For example, the question *"Which city has the highest population?"* is broken down into five sub-questions, one for each city, of the form *"What is the population of {city}?".*

 At first glance, this seems like a daunting task.
 Specifically, we need to answer the following questions:
 1. **How do we know which sub-queries to generate?**